Qays Shayesteh

-Qays Shayesteh (born 22 March 1988) is an Afghan former professional footballer who plays as a midfielder for GVV Eilermark.
+Qays Shayesteh (born 22 March 1988) is an Afghan former professional footballer who plays as a midfielder for Tubantia Hengelo.
 He has also played for Twente (youth club), Heracles Almelo, Veendam, Emmen, VV Glanerbrug and DETO.

 International career

-Shayesteh is a former youth international for the Netherlands.
+Born in Kabul, Shayesteh is a former youth international for the Netherlands.
 He represented the Afghanistan national team from 2011 until 2017, making five appearances.